Maybe you used half the can of chicken broth for that soup you cooked up the other day.

 Unsurprisingly, there’s a lot you can do with your leftover chicken broth.
 These are a few of the many ways you can use up the remaining half a can of chicken broth:

 - Chicken soup.
-Because of the rich taste of broth, a lot of people love to drink it plan.
+Because of the rich taste of broth, a lot of people love to drink it plain.
 In actual fact, hot broth helps to clear any mucus in your throat.
 It’s even more effective in the form of chicken soup!

 - Quick and easy quinoa.
 Cook your quinoa in chicken broth – just replace the water with broth.

 - Egg fried rice.
 Just replace the water with the chicken broth; it’ll leave your quinoa moist and flavorful.

 How To Tell If Your Chicken Broth Has Gone Bad